LuNeder/Kai/README.md

 - %u: @username of who's tweeting (defined in configuration files) -->
 - %nu: Number of the current tweet on the thread
+  - %n can also be used, but only for threads with less than 100 tweets
 - %TO: Total number of tweets on the thread
+  - %T can also be used, but only for threads with less than 100 tweets
 # Limitations
 - A thread with 1000 tweets or more might not come out as expected if using %nu and/or %TO on layout